 - THE NATIONAL FIRE ACADEMY (N.F.A.) " COURSE ON INTERVIEW/ INTERROGATION & COURTROOM TECHNIQUES"

-- THE INTERNATIONAL ASSOCIATION OF ARSON INVESTIGATORS (I.A.A.I.) " EXPERT WITNESS- COURTROOM TESTIMONY (Expert Witness Testimony classes offered by CCAI)
+- THE INTERNATIONAL ASSOCIATION OF ARSON INVESTIGATORS (I.A.A.I.) " EXPERT WITNESS- COURTROOM TESTIMONY (Expert Witness Testimony offered by CCAI)

 The question has arisen, that if an investigator possesses a California State Fire Investigator II Certification "Why would they have to verify again that they investigated 150 fires and testified twice in court?"
 It was the Board of Director's and the Education Committee's position that if CCAI is going to certify an investigator, that portion of their qualifications should be validated independently of documents previously submitted to the State of California.